 2. Start with Good Ground Planes

-Selecting a grounding system for the power supply has a direct impact on EMC.
+Selecting a grounding system for the power supply has a direct impact on a EMC PCB design.
 Because partitioned ground planes open the opportunity for current loops, you should use multi-layer PCBs with solid ground planes.
 Furthermore, you can also place aluminum or tantalum decoupling capacitors at the edge of the circuit to reduce noise injected at the power supply and ground reference planes.

 High-frequency circuits require special attention to grounding.
 Fast slew rates can increase the harmonics in digital signals and produce EMI.
 Using larger, solid ground planes creates areas that have very low impedance and maximize EMI suppression.
 You may want to consider the use of multi-point grounding to reduce ground loop currents and the ground impedance of planes.